oat-sa/taohub-articles/articles/Frontend/Components/calculator.md

 The module exposes a factory function, that returns a configured copy of the `evaluate` function.
-Obviously this module is not restricted to the calculator, and be used outside, this is a *standalone feature*.
+Obviously this module is not restricted to the calculator, and can be used outside, this is a *standalone feature*.

 The available config entries mostly concern the number representation engine:
 - `precision`: The maximum number of significant digits of the result of an